Dock Street Theatre

 👻

-The Dock Street Theatre at 135 Church Street in Charleston traces its origins to February 12, 1736, when the original building opened with a production of The Recruiting Officer -- making it the first structure in America built exclusively for theatrical performances.
-A fire destroyed the original theater around 1740, and the current building was constructed in 1809 as the Planters' Hotel, one of the most luxurious establishments in antebellum Charleston.
-The hotel attracted the wealthiest members of Charleston society for evenings of drinking, gambling, and less respectable entertainments.
-In 1937, the building was reconstructed as a theater and has operated as the Dock Street Theatre ever since.
+The Dock Street Theatre at 135 Church Street opened on February 12, 1736, with a production of The Recruiting Officer -- the first building in America designed specifically for theater.
+Fire destroyed the original around 1740.
+The current structure went up in 1809 as the Planters' Hotel, one of antebellum Charleston's most luxurious spots, attracting the city's wealthiest for evenings of drinking, gambling, and less respectable entertainment.
+In 1937, it was converted back into a theater.

-Visitors and staff report seeing a red-haired woman in a flowing red dress on the second floor of the theater, descending the hallways and stairways in semi-transparent form.
-Some say she appears zombie-like, her features distorted by time or suffering.
-A telling detail connects her apparition to the building's architectural history: during the reconstruction of the hotel into a theater, the second floor was raised by one foot.
-Nettie's ghost is consistently seen from the knees up, as if she is walking on the original flooring of the Planters' Hotel that no longer exists -- a floor only she can feel beneath her feet.
+Staff and visitors report a red-haired woman in a flowing red dress on the second floor, drifting through hallways and down stairways in semi-transparent form.
+Some say she looks zombie-like, her features distorted.
+One architectural detail makes her sightings genuinely strange: during the 1937 reconstruction, the second floor was raised by one foot.
+Nettie's ghost consistently appears from the knees up, as if she's walking on the original Planters' Hotel floor that no longer exists -- a surface only she can feel.

-The theater's second ghost is the specter of Junius Brutus Booth, the famous English stage actor and father of John Wilkes Booth, Abraham Lincoln's assassin.
-Junius performed at the Planters' Hotel with his theater company during the 1830s and 1840s.
-Witnesses describe his ghost as a man of about five foot seven inches, sporting a frock coat, top hat, and knee-high boots.
-He has been spotted walking the stage during rehearsals and performances, and actors and staff maintain that he has come so close they have felt his breath on the backs of their necks.
+The theater's second ghost is Junius Brutus Booth, the famous English stage actor and father of John Wilkes Booth.
+Junius performed at the Planters' Hotel with his company during the 1830s and 1840s.
+Witnesses describe a man about five foot seven in a frock coat, top hat, and knee-high boots walking the stage during rehearsals.
+Actors and staff say he's come close enough that they've felt his breath on the backs of their necks.

-Beyond the two named ghosts, the theater generates a steady stream of unexplained phenomena.
-Cold spots drift through the auditorium.
-Lights flicker without electrical cause.
-Doors open and close on their own in the backstage areas.
-Actors performing on stage have reported the sensation of being watched from the empty balcony, and some have glimpsed figures in period clothing sitting in seats that were confirmed vacant.
+Beyond those two, the theater produces a steady stream of oddities.
+The temperature shifts without warning in the auditorium.
+Lights flicker with no electrical cause.
+Backstage doors open and close on their own.
+Actors on stage have felt watched from the empty balcony, and some have spotted figures in period clothing sitting in seats confirmed vacant.

-Today the Dock Street Theatre is operated by the City of Charleston and hosts a full season of theatrical productions, concerts, and events.
-It is a regular stop on Charleston ghost tours and remains one of the most atmospherically haunted performance spaces in America -- a theater where the living and the dead share the same stage, separated only by a single foot of raised flooring and nearly two centuries of accumulated sorrow.
+The City of Charleston operates the Dock Street Theatre and hosts a full season of productions, concerts, and events.
+It's a regular stop on Charleston ghost tours -- a theater where performers living and dead share the same stage, separated by one foot of raised flooring and nearly two centuries.

 Researched from 8 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.